natanaelwgm/2025w-PromedUI-NLPCC-Ganjil20242025/final-assignment.md

 *   **Idea & Innovation (30 points):**
     *   Originality and creativity of your product/feature concept.
     *   Strength of the problem-solution fit.
-    *   Effective and insightful application of NLP and (conceptual) cloud technologies relevant to media production.
+    *   Effective and insightful application of NLP and (conceptual) cloud technologies to solve real-world problems.
 *   **Pitch Deck & Presentation Execution (30 points):**
     *   Clarity, conciseness, and professionalism of your pitch deck (visuals, organization).
     *   Quality of your recorded presentation (clarity of speech, engagement, flow, timing).